 Dress for Success!

-This doesn’t mean hanging around home in a three piece suit and tie or in your high heels but just take note of how you feel, say on a call – dressed in your PJ’s, in comparison to wearing something casual and comfortable but that makes you feel confident?
-Do you feel more self assured when you are talking to suppliers / customers – if so you will project this feeling across.
-Clothing plays an important part of who we are – it causes our psychology to shift based on the way we are dressed and how we feel.
+This doesn’t mean hanging around home in a three-piece suit and tie or in your high heels but just take note of how you feel, say on a call – dressed in your PJ’s, in comparison to wearing something casual and comfortable but that makes you feel confident?
+Do you feel more self-assured when you are talking to suppliers/customers – if so you will project this feeling across?
+Clothing plays an important part in who we are – it causes our psychology to shift based on the way we are dressed and how we feel.

 Build a Schedule or Routine

 I know the whole point of working from home is that you are not answerable to anyone and don’t have to have a schedule, but to have some form of routine will help to keep you feeling in control and stay productive.
 This doesn’t need to be a written schedule – although when first starting out it could be helpful (or maybe utilize one of the many apps that are out there?) – but at a minimum try to have deadlines, meals and even gym times set out clearly so that you can make time for them.

 Set yourself manageable and achievable goals and tasks that you can work towards – and complete these within a time frame.
 Weekly or monthly targets could also keep you on track and focused.
 Managing your time is the secret to staying on top of things – if small tasks eventually build up, they easily become overwhelming and unmanageable.

 We all need some degree of social interaction with other human beings even if you do believe that you are the biggest hermit around.
 If possible meet up with like-minded people to brainstorm or sound out new ideas.
 Find relevant groups online and meet in person to the network.
 You never know where this may lead.
 Take some time out of your day to communicate with others and initiate conversation, go out for a coffee, take the dog for a walk or go to the gym- the latter obviously having additional benefits!